 The left in each of these transformative moments chose not to stand apart from the galaxy of people, social organizations, and political formations that comprised these coalitions.
 On the contrary, it interacted with diverse forces, found common cause with “reformists,” and engaged in the electoral and legislative process.
 This engagement didn’t weaken their cause or their brand or their mobilization from below; instead it opened up new opportunities to enhance each.

 Some on the left surely had hesitations, but this did not stop them from rethinking and creatively adapting their politics to the challenges of those moments.
 They bade farewell to political purity, to small-universe ideas, to reflexive scorn of the people, organizations, and parties making up the center of political life, and to insurrectionist dreams.
-Instead, they embraced a politics that allows for stages of struggle, a dialectic between immediate and longer range struggles, the art of compromise, working with unreliable and conditional allies, retreat when circumstances dictate, and an understanding that – call it what you want – forms of oppression or issues of identity or democratic rights (broadly understood) are organic to class formation, consciousness, and unity, not to mention democratic and popular alliances and coalitions.
+Instead, they embraced a politics that allows for stages of struggle, the art of compromise, working with unreliable and conditional allies, retreat when circumstances dictate, and an understanding that – call it what you want – forms of oppression or issues of identity or democratic rights (broadly understood) are organic to class formation, consciousness, and unity, not to mention democratic and popular alliances and coalitions.

 Isn’t it time to leave those politics behind?
 Had it been done last year, the election’s outcome, who knows, might have been different.